-We have Open Doors days throughout the school session, where parents are invited to come and see the "school at work" and view a sample of children's work.
+We have events throughout the school session, where parents are invited to come and see the "school at work" and view a sample of children's work.

 We welcome any comments or additional information from parents to help us provide the best possible education for your child.